-- When BB is detected, the rain type is stratiform. - When BB is not detected, the rain type is convective if one of the following conditions is satisfied.
-Otherwise, the rain type is other. - (a) The radar reflectivity factor, zFactorNPCorrected, in the valid range between rangeStormTop and binClutterFreeBottom exceeds a threshold, which is 39 dBZ in both Ku-band and Ka-band. - (b) Storm top in Ka- or Ku-band is very high (> 15 km (TBD)).
-(Not implemented in V4.)
+- When BB is not detected, the rain type is convective if one of the following conditions is satisfieed.
+Otherwise, the rain type is other. - (a) The radar reflectivity factor, zFactorCorrected, in the valid range between rangeStormTop and binClutterFreeBottom exceeds a threshold, which is 40 dBZ in both Ku-band and Ka-band. - (b) Storm top in Ka- or Ku-band is very high (> 15 km (TBD)).
+(Not implemented in V5 nor in previous versions.)